 Gradients are smooth blends from one colour to another.
 They can add depth and visual interest to a design.
-Producing smooth gradients without noticable abrupt changes in colour (sometimes refered to as 'stepping' or 'banding') can be sometimes be difficult, depending on several factors:
+Producing smooth gradients without noticeable abrupt changes in colour (sometimes referred to as 'stepping' or 'banding') can sometimes be difficult, depending on several factors:

 - The amount of colour shift vs. the length of the gradient

 - Other elements in the file (transparency, blending, ect.)

 - For producing gradients in Illustrator, see Adobe's help document here.
 In general, gradients created in Photoshop are more reliable, but can increase your file sizes significantly.